mryeminthu/Portfolio/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

- Please explore my portfolio to see  how I make cool websites using HTML, CSS, and JavaScript.
+ This is my first simple portfolio website created in Microverse Module 1.
+Please explore my portfolio to see how I create cool websites using HTML, CSS, and JavaScript.
 I turn tricky ideas into simple and awesome designs.

 ## 🛠 Built With <a name="built-with"></a>